-Starting a business is hard that’s why there are rules.
-That’s coming from me, someone with a Marketing degree!
+Starting a business is hard.
 It’s easy to lose yourself in the promises of having more time whilst earning more money.
 In reality it’s quite the opposite.
-Having your own business takes much more of your time and energy.
-Plus if you’re a mum like me, you’ll also have the added mum guilt, the leaky purse (it’s so hard to keep track of outgoings sometimes) and the time struggle (so. many. choooores…).
+Having your own business takes much more of your time and energy and if you’re a mum you’ll probably have the added guilt, the leaky purse (it’s so hard to keep track of outgoings sometimes) and the time struggle.

 You need a cash base.
-If you’re as anxious as I am (ok I have Borderline Personality Disorder so maybe you’re not quite as anxious) then you’ll need to head in to your new business venture with no money worries.
+If you’re as anxious as I am (ok I have BPD so maybe you’re not quite as anxious) then you’ll need to head in to your new business venture with no money worries.
 I squirrelled away and saved enough money to cover myself for 3 months, just incase anything were to happen.
 There are always unexpected costs.
 I drank my way around coffee shops and fancy lunch places ‘working remotely’ and quickly realised that was not sustainable.
 I also got married shortly after I set up business so a lot of my savings were spent there.
 You never know what’s around the corner.
-Post coming soon!

-Have no sense of entitlement and go in with eyes open.
-When I started blogging full time, I never thought I was owed anything from the digital space.
+Go in with eyes open.
+When I started blogging full time, I quickly realised I was owed nothing from the digital space.
 Having fallen pregnant a couple of months after setting up, I knew my blog plans weren’t going to happen.
-I adjusted.
-Campaigns fell apart; turns out not many fashion houses do maternity nor want you as their face when trying out skincare and treatments!
-Growth stagnated as my content was all over the place with no real focus.
+I had to adjust.
+Some campaigns fell apart as my body needed maternity clothes and my growth stagnated as my content was all over the place with no real focus.
 Go in and understand you may need to adapt.

 Shop around.
-Chances are you’ll be all guns blazing (gun fingers, anyone used to visit Inferno’s in Clapham?) and will want all new stationary, the best website etc. You’ll suddenly be open to commercialism in a new way.
+Chances are you’ll be all guns blazing and will want all new stationary, the best website etc. You’ll suddenly be open to commercialism in a new way.
 I bought so many books because I thought I needed them.
 I became obsessed with ‘the perfect diary’ and ordered seven.
 What I’m saying is, don’t purchase the first website subscription you see, don’t buy a thousand business cards if you don’t go to meetings.
 Your money is precious.

 Shop The Post